chijuiwu/KinectMultiTrack/README.md

-Tiny: Tracking People with Multiple Kinects
+KinectMultiTrack: Tracking People with Multiple Kinects
 ======

 The current work progress of my, Chi-Jui Wu, Seniour Honours Project in the School of Computer Science, University of St Andrews.

-The project is about tracking people and resolving occlusion in realworld environments using multiple Kinects.
+The project is about tracking people in occluded environments with multiple Kinects.

 ## Completed